How to Remove DRM From Kindle eBooks in 4 Easy Steps

 #3.
 Install the Kindle DRM-Removal plugin into Calibre by opening Calibre and then selecting "Preferences" from the top menu (if the window isn’t all the way open you may have to hit a small arrow on the top right to expand the selection to show Preferences).

 #4.
 Now all you have to do anytime you want to remove DRM from Kindle ebooks is import them into Calibre using the "Add books" feature.
-DRM stripping happens automatically upon import.
+DRM stripping happens automatically upon import, so if you already had the books loaded into Calibre this won’t work unless you delete them and re-import.

 But first you are going to need to download the ebooks you want to strip the DRM from using the Kindle for PC program.
 It depends on the operating system of your computer where the files get stored.
 On my Windows 7 computer they are located in Documents > My Kindle Content.
 There are various file types located in this folder; you just need to import the ebook files, which have AZW in the file extension, sometimes TPZ.